The Religion of China: Historical background

 Weber based much of his analysis on the early period of Chinese history.
 By 200 B.C., the Chinese state had emerged from a loose federation of feudal states of the Warring States period to the unified empire with patrimonal rule.
 Confucianism emerged to dominate the other schools that had developed in the fertile social upheavals of pre-imperial China such as Daoism (Taoism), Mohism, and Legalism, all of which had criticised Confucianism (c.
 400 – c.
 200 B.C.).
 One of Confucius's disciples, Mencius, (c.
 372 – c.
 289 B.C.) developed a more idealistic version of Confucianism, while Xunzi (Hsün Tzu, c.
 313 – c.
 238 B.C.) argued that all inclinations are shaped by acquired language and other social forms.

 Confucianism rose to the position of an official orthodoxy during the Han dynasty (206 B.C. – A.D.
 220).

 When the Han disintegrated, Confucianism fell with it and lay dormant for almost 400 years (A.D.
 220–618) as Chinese Buddhism and Taoism offered new visions.
-China was again unified, by the Tang dynasty (618–906).
-During the Song (Sung) dynasty (960–1279), Neo-Confucianism flourished—interpreting classical Confucian doctrine in a way that addressed Buddhist and Daoist issues.
+During this period, Buddhism, which had entered China from India, gained widespread popularity, offering spiritual solace and a new worldview that complemented traditional Chinese thought.
+China was again unified, by the Sui dynasty (581-618) and by the Tang dynasty (618–906).
+During the Song (Sung) dynasty (960–1279), Neo-Confucianism emerged interpreting classical Confucian doctrine in a way that addressed Buddhist and Daoist issues.
+Thinkers like Zhu Xi (1130–1200) played a role in this transformation, emphasizing the importance of moral self-cultivation and the investigation of things (gewu).
 In the Ming dynasty (1368–1644), Wang Yangming claimed that the mind projects li (principle) onto things rather than just noticing external li.
-20th-century Chinese intellectuals blamed Confucianism for the scientific and political backwardness of China after the disastrous conflicts with Western military technology at the dawn of the modern era.
+Wang's philosophy, known as the 'School of Mind,' challenged traditional Neo-Confucian thought by asserting that knowledge and morality are rooted in the innate faculties of the mind.
+In the early 20th-century Chinese intellectuals blamed Confucianism for the scientific and political backwardness of China, after the disastrous conflicts with Western military technology at the dawn of the modern era.